 - Christmas Nights of Light – With more twinkling lights than you could possibly count, this event is a perennial favorite at Storybook Island, where everyone feels like a kid again.
 No misfits here, just lots and lots of holiday joy.

-- Holiday Express on 1880 Train – Who knew the North Pole was such a quick trip away?
+- 1880 Train Holiday Express – Who knew the North Pole was such a quick trip away?
 The Holiday Express is fueled by an authentic steam locomotive, a little hot chocolate and some elfin magic.
 This ride on the 1880 Train creates an unforgettable Christmas memory for the whole family, complete with an appearance by Santa himself!

-- Downtown Countdown – Ring in the New Year with ice skating, family entertainment and fireworks at Main Street Square in Downtown Rapid City.
+- Downtown Countdown – Ring in the New Year with ice skating and family entertainment at Main Street Square in Downtown Rapid City.

 GO OUT AND PLAY